stashed/docs/docs/addons/nats/authentications/nkey/index.md

 namespace/demo created
 ```

-> Note: YAML files used in this tutorial are stored [here](https://github.com/stashed/docs/tree/{{< param "info.version" >}}/docs/addons/nats/authentications/basic/examples).
+> Note: YAML files used in this tutorial are stored [here](https://github.com/stashed/docs/tree/{{< param "info.version" >}}/docs/addons/nats/authentications/token/examples).

 ## Prepare NATS

-In this section, we are going to deploy a NATS cluster with basic authentication enabled.
+In this section, we are going to deploy a NATS cluster with token authentication enabled.
 Then, we are going to create a stream and publish some messages into it.

 ### Deploy NATS Cluster